JeanMarcGoepfert/Backbone.js-Notes-App/README.md

 Just a simple app I made when learning Backbone.

+See a working demo [here](http://jeanmarcgoepfert.github.io/Backbone.js-Notes-App/).

-I also wrote a tutorial at http://omgoepfert.com/getting-started-with-backbonejs.
+I also wrote a tutorial [here](http://omgoepfert.com/getting-started-with-backbonejs).